podfuse676-jpg/foodiefrenzy/DEPLOYMENT_GUIDE.md

 2. **Application crashes**: Check the application logs in Render
 3. **Database connection issues**: Verify your MongoDB URI is correct
 4. **Cloudinary issues**: Verify your Cloudinary credentials are correct
+5. **Stripe issues**: Verify your Stripe secret key is correct and properly formatted

 ### Testing Your Deployed Application